 In this course, sociocultural and political dimensions of language learning and teaching are explored.
 Learning a language is not a politically neutral enterprise: Issues of power are related to who is encouraged to learn a language and who is prevented from accessing linguistic resources.
-The course emphasizes the interplay between the macro-level relations of power in society and the micro-level experiences of language learners by focusing on sociocultural, political, racial, and economic perspectives.
-Throughout the semester, you will be encouraged to make connections between theory and practice.
-As part of making connections between theory and practice, 20 hours of field experience will be a part of the course assignments and requirements.
+The course emphasizes the interplay between the macro- level relations of power in society and the micro-level experiences of language learners by focusing on sociocultural, political, racial, and economic perspectives.
+To enhance the development of connections between theory and practice, the course includes required field experiences.
 Prerequisites: EDUC-350.
 4 SH.
 CC: Diversity.

-EDUC-442 Language Teaching Foundations
+EDUC-442 Curriculum Design and Teaching Methods

 The purpose of this course is to introduce students to current research-based methods, strategies, frameworks and resources in K-12 ESL education, with an emphasis on both curriculum and assessment components.
 The course offers a critical overview of a variety of ESL teaching methods, with the focus on recent developments in content- based, task-based, and critical pedagogies, in addition to appropriate assessment principles and techniques.
 Students will also explore a variety of ways to use technology for instructional purposes.
-The course includes a concurrent, required field experience (20 hours total; two observation hours per week) where candidates will work with an ELL in the field, identify their instructional needs through assessment and then work with the learner to meet instructional needs through different forms of curriculum.
+To enhance the development of connections between theory and practice, the course includes required field experiences.
 Prerequisite EDUC-350.
 4 SH.